 Break-even point = $10,000 / ($500 – $100) = 25

-You’ll essentially need to sell 25 units of the designer bag to break even.
+You’ll need to sell 25 bags to break even on your investment.

 Calculating your break-even point in sales dollars

-The next formula shows your break-even point in sales dollars.
-It tells you how much revenue you need to make before breaking even.
+The next break-even point formula in sales dollars tells you how much revenue you need to make before breaking even.
 The equation is:

-Break-Even Point (Sales Dollars) = Fixed costs / Contribution margin
+Break-Even Point (Sales Dollars) = Total Fixed Costs / Contribution Margin Ratio

 Fixed costs = $10,000